 1. What is the Endowment?

 The Carnegie Library of Pittsburgh Endowment is a restricted fund established with contributions from donors just like you.
 The Endowment includes both donor-restricted funds invested in perpetuity and unrestricted funds designated by the Board of Trustees to function as endowment.
-As of January 31, 2019, the Library’s Endowment is valued at more than $16.2 million.
+As of April 30, 2020, the Library’s Endowment is valued at $16.7 million.

 2. Didn’t Andrew Carnegie Endow the Library?